Surviving in the wilderness requires strategy, creativity and art of using natural resources.

 Most of this was typed on a Chromebook, from within my tent.

-5) Ammunition – Among the types of ammunition that you can use are steel balls, glass marble, and ground stones.
-Look for smooth yet large stones as they tend to fly higher due to their mass.
+5) Ammunition – Among the types of ammunition that you can use are steel balls, glass marbles, and ground stones.
+Look for smooth yet large stones as they tend to travel farther due to their mass.